centaretraining/azuretraining/07-messaging-service-bus.md

         $newAppSettings[$kvp.Name] = $kvp.Value
     }

+    # Add new settings
     $newAppSettings["ServiceBusConnectionString"] = $serviceBusConnectionString
     $newAppSettings["ServiceBusTopicName"] = $topicName

+    # Update settings
     Set-AzureRmWebApp -AppSettings $newAppSettings -Name $apiAppServiceName -ResourceGroupName $resourceGroupName
     ```

 16. Go to your customer order Web Application and place a few orders.
-After a short period of time you should be able to go back to your service bus Overview page and see the **Requests** and **Messages** charts update to show activity in the bus.
+After a short period of time you should be able to go back to your service bus topic overview page and under the Subscriptions the message count match the number of orders you've placed.

 <!--
 ## Send and receive messages with the REST API